monix/monix-bio/docs/errorhandling.md

 ---
-layout: docs
+id: error-handling
-title:  "Error Handling"
+title: Error Handling
-position: 3
 ---

-# Error Handling

 When `BIO` fails with an error it short-circuits the computation and returns the error as a result: